metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_tcp_route_v1alpha1_manifest.md

 Optional:

-- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.The resource could be either a real store object or virtual resourcedefined in-place. (see [below for nested schema](#nestedatt--spec--target_ref))
+- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.
+The resource could be either a real store object or virtual resource defined in-place. (see [below for nested schema](#nestedatt--spec--target_ref))
-- `to` (Attributes List) To list makes a match between the consumed services and correspondingconfigurations (see [below for nested schema](#nestedatt--spec--to))
+- `to` (Attributes List) To list makes a match between the consumed services and corresponding configurations (see [below for nested schema](#nestedatt--spec--to))

 <a id="nestedatt--spec--target_ref"></a>
 ### Nested Schema for `spec.target_ref`